MixinNetwork/mixin.network/docs/blog/2022/mixin-network-monthly-report-no-44/README.md

 - 10–06–2022
 Mixin Network now supports the 42nd blockchain XDC Network.
 - 10–10–2022
-Mixin supports MobileCoin’s ecological stable currency eUSD the first time.
+Mixin supports MobileCoin's ecological stable currency eUSD the first time.
 Different from other non-mainnet tokens, eUSD transfer fees use eUSD instead of the mainnet token MOB.
 - 10–13–2022
 The BigONE team released the Mixin trading bot, which supports limit price, market price and trigger orders, and supports 9 currency transactions such as ETH, BTC, SOL, and MOB.
 - 10–14–2022